 We often spend much of our time writing and thinking about our protagonist.
 But do we always afford the same consideration to our antagonist?
 Writing a villain can be just as important as writing a hero.

 The bad guys can be just as complex as our heroes.
 Indeed, it’s becoming something of a trend.
 No longer do we just see villains of pure evil, but individuals who blur the lines between right and wrong.

-So in this guide, we’re going to take a look at how to write a good villain.
+So in this guide, we’re going to take a look at some great writing tips for how to write a good villain.
 We’ll go over what makes great villains and discuss things you can employ in your own writing to achieve that.

 In this section, we’ll answer the question that I see asked so often: what is the difference between antagonist and protagonist?